robertsean1995/oawk/README.md

 ### Examples

+To review fullf unctionality of Oawk, I will refer you to the tests/oibjects/ directory, rather than further restating them here in great detail.

 Oawk includes a collection of executable examples as part of its regression suite.
 Rather than duplicating those scripts here, the `tests/objects/` directory contains examples covering Oawk's object-oriented and supporting language features individually.

 For a complete example, see `000_integration_project.awk`.
 This program is intended as an integration demonstration of Oawk's implementation.
 The remaining files in `tests/objects/` provide focused examples of individual behaviors and can be used as a reference when experimenting with a specific feature.